sethcg/cpp-calculator/README.md

 ## Description:

-This is a C++ calculator, it does all the things a simple calculator should do including add, subtract, divide, multiply, and some additional functionality like.
+This is a C++ calculator, it does all the things a simple calculator should do including add, subtract, divide, multiply, and some additional functionality like clearing, deleting, and percentages.

 ---